- Windows 10

 Enterprise Mode includes the following features:

 Improved web app and website compatibility.
-Through improved emulation, Enterprise Mode lets many legacy web apps run unmodified on IE11, supporting a number of site patterns that aren’t currently supported by existing document modes.
+Through improved emulation, Enterprise Mode lets many legacy web apps run unmodified on IE11, supporting several site patterns that aren’t currently supported by existing document modes.

 Centralized control.
 You can specify the websites or web apps to interpret using Enterprise Mode, through an XML file on a website or stored locally.
 Domains and paths within those domains can be treated differently, allowing granular control.
 Use Group Policy to let users turn Enterprise Mode on or off from the Tools menu and to decide whether the Enterprise browser profile appears on the Emulation tab of the F12 developer tools.